The Forest Fire

 The Forest Fire (c.
 1505) is a painting by Italian Renaissance painter Piero di Cosimo.
 The painting depicts a variety of frightened animals attempting to escape a forest fire.
 The painting has a lot of activity, at the center of which is the raging fire itself.
-One of the earliest landscape paintings of the Renaissance, it combines real animals as well as made up animals.
+One of the earliest landscape paintings of the Renaissance, it includes made up animals as well as real ones.
 It was inspired by Book 5 of Lucretius's On the Nature of Things.